Guillermo de la Puente

 timeoutRef.current = setTimeout(async () => {

-const google = await getGoogleMapsApiClient();
+const places = await getGoogleMapsPlacesApiClient();

 if (!sessionTokenRef.current) {

-sessionTokenRef.current = new google.maps.places.AutocompleteSessionToken();
+sessionTokenRef.current = new places.AutocompleteSessionToken();

 }